TeamHypersomnia/Hypersomnia/README.md

 git clone https://github.com/TeamHypersomnia/Hypersomnia.git --recursive
 ```

-As it currently stands, the project is not ported to any other platform.
+As it currently stands, the game can only be built in Visual Studio 2015 or higher and can only run on Windows systems.

 If you dream about creating an entirely new mechanic, I recommend that you be familiar with component-based entity architecture beforehand.
 Better yet, tell me about your plans!
 Together we can deal with problems more swiftly.